Last Updated on: 26th November 2021, 09:45 am

-Otherwise, the area isn’t covered by the graphic will show bare product when it gets printed or hand sewn together.
+Otherwise, the area that isn’t covered by the graphic will show bare product when it gets printed or hand sewn together.

-You need to make sure that all-important elements of your design are contained within the small print area.
+You need to make sure that all important elements of your design are contained within the small print area.

 The same applies to pattern designs.
 You want to make sure the important elements are not placed close to the edge or safe print area.